anodyne/nova3/docs/developing/overview.md

 	- Composer update
 	- Using Composer components

-## Nova - Level 1
+## Nova Level 1

 - Anatomy of Nova 3
-	- How it's put together
+	- How it's all put together
 	- Application flow
 	- Under the hood
 - Seamless substitution for developers